 The University offers a wide variety of medical professions for functional and integrative medicine.
 Their goal is to inform individuals who want to make a difference in the functional medical fields with knowledgeable information that they can provide.

-The information herein on "Thyme To Heal The Body" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Thyme To Heal The Body" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.